shukriadams/docker-perforce/SETUP.md

 ## Advanced setup

 Several server options can be set using environement variables to override default behaviour.
-Most settings are permanent, that is, they cannot be changed after the server is initialized.
+Most settings are permanent, that is, they are passed to the Perforce initialization process when you start your container with no existing server state.
+To change these settings, consult Perforce's documentation.

+### Server name

+Perforce servers are always named, this name will appear in your license with Perforce, and will also be the name of the directory your server is placed in under '/opt/perforce/servers'.
+Set

+        SERVER_NAME : my-server-name

 ###  SSL

-To create a server with no SSL, omit the `ssl::` prefix for P4PORt, egs
+To create a server with SSL enabled, prefix `ssl::` on your P4PORT value, egs

+        P4PORT : ssl::1666

+To run without SSL, use

         P4PORT : 1666